alankent/magento2devbox-skeleton/README.md

 **Loading Sample Data (Optional)**

-To download the Luma sample data, you may need to provide Composer authentication details.
+To *download* the Luma sample data, you may need to provide Composer authentication details.
 If you already have a `~/.composer/auth.json` file you can run

     COMPOSER_AUTH=$(cat ~/.composer/auth.json) magento sampledata:deploy

-Otherwise run the following command and enter your public and private keys when prompted.
+OTHERWISE run the following command and enter your public and private keys when prompted.

     magento sampledata:deploy

-To load the sample data into the database, run
+To *load* the downloaded sample data into the database, run

     magento setup:upgrade

+### 6. Cron (Optional)

+Cron is disabled by default.
+Running cron may result in faster draining of laptop batteries.
+To manually trigger background index updates, run `magento cron:run` twice in a row (sometimes the first cron schedules jobs for the second cron to run).

+    cd /var/www/magento2
+    magento cron:run
+    magento cron:run

+To enable cron permanently run the following shell script.

+    cron-install

-### 6. Put Site into Developer Mode
+### 7. Put Site into Developer Mode

 Put the site into developer mode.
 Turning on xdebug is useful for debuging purposes, but makes all PHP scripts slower to execute.